Alba Party's Kenny MacAskill accuses Scottish Government of making 'a pittance' from offshore wind farm deals

-Fishing industry voices concerns over offshore wind farms capable of powering 18 million homes
+Scottish Government accused of selling off lucrative seabed 'for a pittance' as offshore wind farm projects announced

-Scotland’s leading fishing industry authority has called for “meaningful engagement” after the announcement of 17 new offshore wind projects along the nation’s coastline.
+The Scottish Government has been accused of selling off lucrative seabed plots “for a pittance” after the announcement of 17 new offshore wind projects along the nation’s coastline.

 The projects, worth nearly £700 million, have been chosen as part of the latest ScotWind leasing round for offshore wind farm sites around Scotland.

-And Alba Party MP Kenny MacAskill has accused the Scottish Government of selling off lucrative seabed plots “for a pittance” as divisions over the proposals deepen.

-The Party Depute Leader and MP for East Lothian called for annual payments into the public purse instead of a one-off fee at present.
+But Alba Party MP Kenny MacAskill attacked the Government as divisions over the proposals deepen, with the former SNP politician calling for annual payments into the public purse instead of a one-off fee at present.

 The successful proposals include both fixed-bottom and floating schemes in a variety of locations, mainly off the east coasts, but also in the north and west.